ajordan2-sudo/UofASimRunner/README.md

 **Software Features:**

-Upon launching UofA SimRunner.exe or running gui\_runner.py using python, you will be greeted with the window shown in Figure 1\.
+Upon launching UofA SimRunner.exe or running gui\_runner.py using python, you will be greeted with the window with a variety of options.
 The GUI is split into **four** main categories (Environment Setup, Simulation Parameters, HVAC Component Generation, and Launch Controls).

 Please follow the following instructions for running each simulation, which follows the order of the main four categories: